-Location: TA21 0JJ St Peter's Church, Greenham has an idyllic setting in a peaceful hamlet close to Wellington.
-The church was built as a chapel of ease in 1865 for the people of that hamlet to save a long walk, mainly uphill to Ashbrittle.
+Location: TA21 0JJ

+St Peter's Church, Greenham has an idyllic setting in a peaceful hamlet close to Wellington.
+The church was built as a chapel of ease in 1865 to save a long, uphill walk to Ashbrittle.
 Mindful of the fact that the church was outside Faculty Jurisdiction but required Listed Building consent from the LPA, the churchwardens decided that the Bishop should be petitioned for the building to be consecrated.
 The river runs around the church site.
-Built in 1860 by Henry Davis, the preferred builder of C.E.Giles (see Bathealton church for comparison).
-The roof construction looks like an upturned boat.
-Another unusual feature is a modern (2008) Royal Arms commemorating a former churchwarden.
-There is an elegant "candle snuffer" spire mounted on the thin octagonal NW tower.
-A monument to Admiral Kelly has lettering by Eric Gill, who also produced two other plaques and a churchyard cross dedicated to Lady Kelly.
+Built in 1860 by Henry Davis to a design by C.E.
+Giles.
+The roof looks like an upturned boat.
+An unusual feature is a modern (2008) Royal Arms commemorating a former churchwarden.
+There is an elegant "candle snuffer" spire mounted on the octagonal NW tower.
+A monument to Admiral Kelly has lettering by Eric Gill, who also produced two plaques and a churchyard cross dedicated to Lady Kelly.
 Nearby is Greenham Barton, a fascinating listed building probably rebuilt in 1403 with many changes since then.

 Currently the church holds services according to the book of Common Prayer at 9.30 a.m. on 5th Sundays of the month when they occur.

 SAINT NICHOLAS CHURCH KITTISFORD